OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ```

-## Consider wrapping Fabric components with Angular 2 components
+## Consider wrapping Fabric components with Angular components

 We recommend using [Office UI Fabric](http://dev.office.com/fabric#/fabric-js) styling in your add-in.
 Fabric includes components that come in several versions, including a version [based on TypeScript](https://github.com/OfficeDev/office-ui-fabric-js).
-Consider using Fabric components in your add-in by wrapping them in Angular 2 components.
-For an example that shows you how to do this, see [Word Style Checking Add-in Built on Angular 2](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).
+Consider using Fabric components in your add-in by wrapping them in Angular components.
+For an example that shows you how to do this, see [Word Style Checking Add-in Built on Angular](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).
 Note, for example, how the Angular component defined in [fabric.textfield.wrapper](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker/blob/master/app/shared/office-fabric-component-wrappers/fabric.textfield.wrapper.component.ts) imports the Fabric file TextField.ts, where the Fabric component is defined.

 ## Using the Office Dialog API with Angular